Nicholasville Campus

 Bright Future Residential Treatment

-The Residential Program on the Nicholasville Campus of The Kentucky United Methodist Children's Homes is designed to help male and female adolescents, ages 12-17, many with histories of abuse, neglect, abandonment, and/or family trauma that have resulted in emotional or behavioral problems.
+The Residential Program on the Nicholasville Campus of The Kentucky United Methodist Children's Homes is designed to help adolescents ages 12-17, many with histories of abuse, neglect, abandonment, and/or family trauma that have resulted in emotional or behavioral problems.

 Our Nicholasville Campus is a Child Caring facility, licensed and regulated by the Cabinet for Health Services, Office of Inspector General.
 Our license allows for Residential Treatment and Emergency Shelter with Treatment.
 Many of the youth we care for have had multiple placements prior to coming to our program.